 What Will Your Baby’s Stool Be Like If You Are Breastfeeding?

 Breastfed babies usually pass soft stool that varies between green and yellow hues in general.
 The colour will vary depending on the mother’s food habits.
-The baby’s stool is runny and resembles diarrhoea since breast milk has large quantities of fluid in it.
+The baby’s stool is semisolid since breast milk has large quantities of fluid in it.

 Although it is recommended that babies be fed breast milk until they are weaned out, sometimes, it is not possible to stick to breast milk only.
 If your baby has been on formula, here’s what you should expect.